anablock/tailwindcss/README.md

 * use `grid` to center elements
 * `grid-place-items-center` to center is vertically and horizontaly
 * `object-cover` - this attribute prevents stretching of an image
+* `class="grid place-items-center"` - to center elements on the viewport

 ## Building a Youtube thumbnail with Tailwindcss
 ```html